 A little coconut oil goes a long way so it is cost effective as well as natural.
 I love this stuff and I use it even when I don't have outbreaks.
 The key is to make sure you rinse it thoroughly to avoid excess which can result in your hair having a wet almost oily look.
 If you rinse it well however, you will have healthy hair with a healthy shine.

-We hope that this simple natural scalp psoriasis shampoo will help you as much as it does for me.
-I know that all things have different results for different psoriasis, but at the very least this should help relieve the itching, helping you to heal faster.
-Remember to apply the baking soda first and then the vinegar, don't apply them together or you might have a science experiment on your head (i.e. volcano).
+I hope that this simple, natural, scalp psoriasis shampoo will help you as much as it does for me.
+I know that all things have different results for different psoriasis, but at the very least this should help relieve the itching and help you heal faster.
+Remember to apply the baking soda first and then the vinegar; don't apply them together or you might have a science experiment on your head (i.e., a volcano).

 Use this mixture in place of your standard shampoo for two or three weeks and your scalp psoriasis should be well under control.